permalik/archive_ui/content/page/about/index.md

 dungeon crawler, Nix development environments, various automation, and integrations with local servers and PCs.

+## Homelab
+### Hardware
+My preferred machine is a MacBookAir.
+I mostly program within an Orb Stack virtualized NixOS environment but step out into the standard system for various projects such as C# development.
+I run an Ubuntu CI server on a minipc.
+I also have proper desktop currently running NixOS; it badly needs updated hardware and configured to boot Fedora, NixOS, and Windows.

+I use a legend-less, split Kinesis Advantage 360 at home and various other QWERTY keyboards (typically 65%) when I'm out.

+### Software
+I primarily work within a Neovim instance inside a Nix environment.
+Depending on the project, I may also use a given JetBrains IDE or occasionally reach for Zed.

+Any notes or articles I write pass through the same pipeline: loosely aggregate ideas within a single canvas, shape them in Scrivener, output the full thought in a markdown file and deploy to a statically-generated Hugo site.

 ## FOSS
 I'm eager to start contributing to a number of projects but have not as of yet.
 I plan to keep building personal projects to first get better with my tools before branching out.